dev-mohit-tanwar/Project--Todo-list/README.md

 ## Getting Started

-Simply open the application in your web browser to start managing your tasks.
-No installation or setup required.
+You can test the application directly using the [Live Demo link](https://dev-mohit-tanwar.github.io/Project--Todo-list/) above, or simply clone this repository and open `index.html` in your web browser.